EKE00372/AutoLog/README.md

 # AutoLog
-Enable combatlog in raid and mythic dungeons automatically
+Enable combatlog in raid and mythic+ dungeons automatically.